marcoisabella9/marcoisabella9/README.md

 <br><br>
 Last summer I had a fruitful internship at AssetWorks Inc. as a Professional Services Intern.
 You can read more about my experiences as well as a recommendation from them on my LinkedIn page.
 <br><br>
 Throughout high school I took an interest to programming and learned Python and Java through my school's computer science courses, including AP Computer Science.
-Recently I have begun to take interest in frontend development and am working to translate my skills to HTML5, Javascript, and CSS.
 <br><br>
 Outside the realm of Computer Science, I am the captain of my schools Mens Cross Country Team, maintaining discipline throughout all aspects of my life.
 <br><br>